Effects of Prescription Pain Reliever Addiction

 There’s always traveling across state lines if it gets too hot in your state.
 And some drug dealers traffic in prescription drugs as well as marijuana, heroin, and cocaine.
 Maybe some friends have some pills to sell.
 For a long time, one could forge prescriptions but doctors’ offices have become far more protective of their prescription pads.

 This becomes the consuming activity of the opiate pain reliever addict.
 Some will go into methadone programs and stay there for years.
 The methadone will get them out of this squirrel cage of always needing more pills but they will find when they finally try to get off the methadone that it is a longer, more difficult withdrawal than from either prescription opiates or heroin.

-Other people may sign up for Suboxone programs and use this enrollment to escape this trap of always needing the day's dose.
-If the program is not run too tightly, some people in these programs sell the Suboxone they get, just keeping enough to prevent withdrawal symptoms in themselves if they can't find their dose for the day.
-Then they can go ahead and abuse opiates.
+Other people may sign up for Suboxone programs and use this enrollment to escape this trap of always needing the day’s dose.
+Some people in these programs sell the Suboxone they get, just keeping enough to prevent withdrawal symptoms in themselves if they can’t find their dose for the day.
+Then they can go ahead and abuse other opioids.

 This is just one aspect of the effect of prescription pain reliever addiction - what it does to one’s focus in life.

 Other Serious Effects on the Addicted Person’s LIfe

 One of the most obvious problems that can occur in the life of a person abusing prescription pain relievers is an overdose.
 In 2009, more than 340,000 people went to the emergency room for problems with prescription pain reliever abuse.
 This number was more than double the number of five years before.
 Opiates slow respiration and if too much is taken, the person can simply stop breathing.
 This is even more likely if the person combines opiates with alcohol or benzodiazepines.